Paul Dyck Art Exhibition

 In 2016, the Paul Dyck Foundation Research Institute of American Indian Culture gave the Center three original paintings.
 One has been on display at the Center near the artifact collection.
 As part of Arizona Archaeology and Heritage Awareness Month, the family has graciously loaned three additional paintings for temporary display that will run through the month of March.

-The three recently loaned paintings are available for sale from the Paul Dyck Foundation.
+The three loaned paintings are available for sale.
+The paintings shown on the left from the top are: